What’s the Difference Between Preventive and Reactive Pest Control?

 - Reactive pest control delivers immediate relief when pests become visible or start causing damage.

-- Preventive options usually save money over time and offer consistent protection throughout the year.
+- Preventive options usually save money over time and offer consistent protection throughout the year, a trend supported by industry research from the National Pest Management Association.

 - Reactive services handle urgent problems but may need repeated visits if deeper issues aren’t resolved.